editorconfig/specification/index.rst

 directory of the given file and all parent directories for an EditorConfig file (named ".editorconfig" by default).
 All found EditorConfig files are searched for sections with section names matching the given filename.
-The search will stop if an EditorConfig file is found with the root property set to true or when reaching the root filesystem directory.
+The search will stop if an EditorConfig file is found with the ``root`` Declaration set to ``true`` in the preamble or when reaching the root filesystem directory.

 Files are read top to bottom and the most recent rules found take precedence.
 If multiple EditorConfig files have matching sections, the rules